apigee/registry/README.md

 The reference implementation uses the
 [Google Cloud Datastore API](https://cloud.google.com/datastore).
-This must be enabled for a Google Cloud project and appropriate credentials must be available.
+This must be enabled for a Google Cloud project and appropriate credentials must be available to `registry-server`.
 One way to get credentials is to use [Application Default Credentials](https://cloud.google.com/docs/authentication/production).
 To get set up, just run `gcloud auth application-default login` and sign in.
 Then make sure that your project id is set to the project that is enabled to use the Google Cloud Datastore API.
 (Note that you only need to do this when you are running the server locally.
-When the API server is run with Google Cloud Run, credentials are automatically provided by the environment.)
+When `registry-server` is run with Google Cloud Run, credentials are automatically provided by the environment.)

 Please note: this project's Datastore usage is equivalent to